MESAI/NativeCamera/README.md

 Add the shared library of openCV java.

+Add jni/build/

-Add the openCV include and libs in jni/build/ as described in the blog.
+Add the openCV include folder and libs folder in jni/build/ as described in the blog.

 then ndk-build